 Recommendations

+.

-The final ranking of measures is based on a comprehensive evaluation of each parameter, resulting in an objective indication of their potential relevance to Connecticut's energy efficiency programming.
+The final ranking of measures included in the Deep Dive is based on a comprehensive evaluation of each parameter, resulting in an objective indication of their potential relevance to Connecticut's energy efficiency programming.
 Among the targeted measures identified, several show significant promise, and lead to the following recommendations:

+It is strongly recommended that the PAs periodically review the list of measures in Table 1 and Table 2 of the companion workbook for measures that may have the potential for meeting specific program portfolio or savings needs.

-Aerosol Sealant to Reduce Multi-Unit Dwelling Envelope Air Leakage (Score: 4/5): targeting multi-family buildings, this measure offers a novel approach to sealing air leaks, potentially achieving significant reductions in air exchange rates and energy savings.
+Aerosol Sealant to Reduce Multi-Unit Dwelling Envelope Air Leakage – Residential Multifamily (Score: 4/5): targeting multi-family buildings, this measure offers a novel approach to sealing air leaks, potentially achieving significant reductions in air exchange rates and energy savings.
 We recommend that this measure should be promoted by the utilities for multi-family buildings undergoing a major retrofit, such as a semi-prescriptive approach with an incentive proportional to the reduction in ACH (translated to cfm).
 The program should prohibit the use of hazardous chemicals; this can be ensured by requesting the use of UL Greenguard Gold certified air sealant or similar certification.
+Although this measure is more relevant for multi-family buildings, it can also be used for other building topologies such as single-family and small C&I buildings.

-Displacement Ventilation Technology (Score: 3.8/5): providing efficient delivery of clean air to occupant breathing zones, displacement ventilation technology offers energy savings and non-energy benefits such as improved indoor air quality and thermal comfort.
+Displacement Ventilation Technology – C&I (Score: 3.8/5): providing efficient delivery of clean air to occupant breathing zones, displacement ventilation technology offers energy savings and non-energy benefits such as improved indoor air quality and thermal comfort.
 This technology can be deployed in new and existing buildings.
 As lack of knowledge of the technology appears to be a significant barrier to adoption, we recommend raising awareness by publishing use cases and communications to professionals and building owners, with notable highlights on building owner satisfaction with the technology.
 Considering the variability of the savings, this measure is best promoted through a custom program.
 Follow-up studies to develop design and operational guides would help deploy this measure in a cost-efficient way.

-High-Temperature Heat Pump (Industrial) (Score: 3.75/5): focusing on industrial processes, this measure explores the potential of high-temperature heat pumps to deliver significant energy savings by efficiently transferring heat from low to high temperatures, thereby reducing reliance on conventional heating systems.
-On a 1-3-year timeline, we recommend developing relationships with international suppliers to back local projects and large-scale demonstrations within the United States to showcase the benefits of the technology and convince international and local stakeholders to develop the domestic market.
+High-Temperature Heat Pump - Industrial (Score: 3.75/5): focusing on industrial processes, this measure explores the potential of high-temperature heat pumps to deliver significant energy savings by efficiently transferring heat from low to high temperatures, thereby reducing reliance on conventional heating systems.
+On a 1-3-year timeline, we recommend developing relationships with international suppliers to back local projects and large-scale demonstrations within the United States to highlight the benefits of the technology and convince international and local stakeholders to develop the domestic market.
 On long term, we recommend offering incentives through a program or rates aimed at prompting end users to adopt Integrated Heat Pumps (IHPs) by offsetting the cost difference between electricity and natural gas.